veldurai1985/Assignment/README.md

 * Who are the founders of the company?

     The company was started by Bryan de Lottinville.
 He currently serves as the CEO of the company.
-Bryan was a successful finance lawyer before he ventured into an entrepreneurial, web-based technology business was with iStockphoto, a successful venture that was eventually sold to Getty Images.
+Bryan was a successful finance lawyer before he ventured into an entrepreneurial, web-based technology business with iStockphoto, a successful venture that was eventually sold to Getty Images.

     [Source - Calgaryherald](https://calgaryherald.com/business/local-business/around-town-june-4-benevity)

 * How did the idea for the company (or project) come about?

-    Back in 2008, The company founder Bryan  was shocked by the fact that less than **five per cent of donations in a $350-billion industry** were from corporations and less than seven per cent were processed online, he decided to improve those numbers.
+    Back in 2008, The company founder Bryan  was shocked by the fact that less than **five per cent of donations in a $350-billion industry** were from corporations and **less than seven per cent were processed online**, he decided to improve those numbers.
 With his experience in previous venture, specifically in web based technologies, he had the vision what needs to be done to change grant management environment.

     [Source - Calgaryherald](https://calgaryherald.com/business/local-business/around-town-june-4-benevity)